lyft/lyft-node-samples/map-driver-eta/README.md

 npm install
 ```

-Set your Lyft Client ID and Client Token by copying the example file:
+Set your Lyft Client ID and Client Secret by copying the example file:
 ```console
 cp .env-example .env
 ```